Our Story

 CDEC is a small, Cumbria-based charity with a big heart, an established track record and big ambitions to influence and promote global citizenship throughout Cumbria, nationally and internationally.

-For over thirty years, since 1984, CDEC has been working with schools in different ways to help develop our county’s children so they are global citizens.
+For over forty years, since 1984, CDEC has been working with schools in different ways to help develop our county’s children so they are global citizens.

 How did we start?

-Five years later, we moved to Ambleside and to the Kelsick building at Charlotte Mason College (that is now part of the University of Cumbria) and the first resources technician, Heather, was appointed!
-(Heather is still part of the CDEC family and now helps out as a volunteer!)
+Five years later, we moved to Ambleside and to the Kelsick building at Charlotte Mason College (that is now part of the University of Cumbria) and the first resources technician, Heather, was appointed.
 At around this same time, our associate tutor Jane Yates began her teacher training and started using CDEC’s resources.

 School Linking